nismod/energy_demand/README.rst

 ====================================
 **HIRE** is written in Python (Python>=3.6).

+HIRE has been developped within the MISTRAL project.
+A previous model has been developped within NISMOD by Pranab et al..(MOREINFO)歐HIRE develops this model further into a high temporal and spatial model.

+More information can be found here:

+    - Eggimann et al. (2018): Paper blablabla

-# Very much work in progress
+# This is still very much work in progress

 .. image:: https://img.shields.io/badge/docs-latest-brightgreen.svg
     :target: http://ed.readthedocs.io/en/latest/?badge=latest